Paigej/portfolio-site/src/data/about.md

 - I only had eleven students in my graduating class from high school.
 - I've built a sculpture of a dragon out of sheet steel and over 1000 CDs.
 - I took two semesters of Chinese in Undergrad.
 Every once in a while my brain can translate characters I see into phonetic sounds (even if I don't remember meaning anymore).
-- The first thing I did after forking this template from [Michael D'Angelo](https://mldangelo.com/) was to add Dark Mode.
-I use it on about everything I possibly can.
+- I use Dark Mode and Night Light on everything I possibly can.
+I even added Dark Mode to this site using [this React Hook](https://www.npmjs.com/package/use-dark-mode).

 # Favorite Games
 - Outer Wilds [(yes I totally wrote one of my graduate school papers on it.)](../pdfs/The_Ship_Log_in_Outer_Wilds.pdf?target="_blank")